bredelings/BayesianEstimatorSelfing/README.md

 #### Variables

 * Selfing.s - This is the selfing rate.
+* Selfing.DiploidAFS.t!!k - Number of generations of selfing for individual k
-* Selfing.Theta*!!<i> - This is the effective scaled mutation rate for locus i.
+* Selfing.Theta*!!l - This is the effective scaled mutation rate for locus l.